not-fl3/macroquad/README.md

 ## async/await

 While macroquad attempts to use as few Rust-specific concepts as possible, `.await` in all examples looks a bit scary.
-Rust's `async/await` is used to solve just one problem - cross platform main loop organisation.
+Rust's `async/await` is used to solve just one problem - cross platform main loop organization.

 <details>
 <summary>details</summary>

 The problem: on WASM and android its not really easy to organize main loop like this:
 ```
 fn main() {
-    // do some initilization
+    // do some initialization

     // start main loop
     loop {
         // handle input

         // update logic